From Fired to Future-Proof: How Workers Are Adapting to the AI Era

 Conclusion

 Being replaced by AI is not the end of your professional relevance.
-It’s a loud signal that the nature of work is changing and that you have an opportunity to change with it.
+Its a loud signal that the nature of work is changing and that you have an opportunity to change with it.

 The transition is not easy.
 But thousands of professionals are already proving that adaptability, curiosity, and the right tools can turn a layoff into a launchpad.